Ratio inquiry

 Additive relationships (left) and multiplicative relationships (right).

-However, the mathematical focus of the inquiry should be on the multiplicative relations if students are to understand the concept of ratio.
-It is at this point that the teacher might need to guide the inquiry with pertinent questions or by stipulating that there can only be one horizontal 'rule' and one vertical 'rule'.
 If fractional multipliers are likely to confuse the class, the teacher could start with a prompt that has whole number multipliers (without forgetting that prompts should be set above the class's current level of knowledge to encourage curiosity and speculation).
 At this point in the inquiry, students will often decide to create their own examples (on template 1 in the 'Resources' section).

 Three interesting changes to the prompt that have been suggested by students are presented below: